DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-04-20-Clean-architecture.md

     - If our Entities that managed by ORM framework in Persistence layer is as same as the Domain Objects in Domain layer or Business Logic layer because we only use database without using other systems, it makes redundancy, the cost about memory, the time to convert between Entities and Domain Objects.

-    - We need to create so many interfaces, it makes our performance not good.
+    - We need to create so many interfaces such as define multiple use cases that our system needs multiple business action, it makes our performance not good.
 To understand about this trait, we need to find some resources that talk about the internal implementations of inheritance and polymorphism of OOP.

 <br>

 ## Wrapping up

+- Understanding some particular parts in Clean Architecture such as Entities, Use Cases, Interfaces/Adapters, and Frameworks && Drivers.

 <br>